dyyfk/weiqi-fullstack/CONTRIBUTING.md

 - [ ] Users should be able to select the ranking when registering.
 - [ ] The users can only resign when both users are connected.
 - [ ] The users can have duplicated names
+- [ ] Google user does not have an email

 ### ✅ solved issues: